-I am off flying again – flying to Bangkok and then returning to Malaysia for half day break and then flying off to Kabul again (last minute notice).
+I am off flying again for another overseas assignment – first flying to Bangkok and then returning to Malaysia for half daybreak and then flying off to Kabul again (last minute notice).
 I love flying but this marathon is a bit too much for me to handle and without much rest too.
 Hopefully, I can make it in time for Deepavali.

-The hotel that I stayed called Swiss Lodge which was a cozy little boutique hotel near Silom.
+The hotel that I stayed in in Bangkok called Swiss Lodge which was a cosy little boutique hotel near Silom.
+I strongly suggest everyone stay in this hotel whenever you are in Bangkok.
 I explained this to the lady (who speaks excellent English) at the counter and even passed her the location map.
 She understood and told the same to the limo driver in Thai.
-I was then whizzed away in a brand new Nissan high end car (which is not sold in Malaysia).
+I have then whizzed away in a brand new Nissan high-end limo (which is not sold in Malaysia).

 On the way, the driver noticed a pickup truck weaving in and out of the traffic.
 He said something about it in Thai but I could not understand, so I said “ya ya” in a weak voice.
 The pickup truck – sometimes it went fast; sometimes it was hogging the lane.
 It was not long before we caught up with the crazy pickup truck.
 And guess what, the pickup truck suddenly cut into our lane.